Adyen/adyen-commercetools/notification/docs/DevelopmentGuide.md

 Execute `npm run test` to run all tests

-In the end a code coverage report will be printed.
+In the end, a code coverage report will be printed.